poweredgenl/smarthome/README.md

   </p>

+- **Torrents finished**: when the downloads in transmission are done the system sends a telegram and whisper to the Alexa system as notification.
+"Hello, your downloads are ready".
 - **Smoke detection**: multiple smoke detectors placed around the house which report via SMS / Telegram with photo and the HASS app if there is an emergency.
 - **Opentherm Gateway and sensors**: the house notifies me when the pressure of the heating system is getting low, and/or, issues with the boiler flame, other     faults are detected.
 - **Morning alarm/wake up light link**: you can use the integrated sensor of your phone (`next_alarm`) as an entity in an automation.
 Philips has nice wakeup         lights but if you want this effect/routine with a different styled lamp then you have to program it yourself.
 Have build a node-red flow which checks / turns     on a wakeuplight routine for me and my wife based on the alarm setting on our (android phones).